Crown gold coins

 Former currency of Austria

 At the time of the currency reform, only two coin sizes were initially planned as the successor currency to the guilder: However, the 10 crown coin was only minted from 1892 to 1912, while the 20 crown coin was produced for three years longer.
-On the occasion of the imperial government's anniversary, another coin size was introduced in 1908: the 100 crown piece was produced until 1915.
-Due to hyperinflation, the gold crown fell victim to currency reform in 1924 and was replaced by the silver shilling.
+To mark the imperial jubilee, another coin size was launched in 1908: the 100 crown piece was produced until 1915.
+Due to hyperinflation, the gold crown fell victim to the currency reform in 1924 and was replaced by the silver shilling.

-One side of the coin features the portrait of Emperor Franz Joseph I (1848 - 1916), while the second side is adorned with the Austrian national coat of arms, next to which is the denomination on the side.
+The portrait of Emperor Franz Joseph I (1848 - 1916) is depicted on one side of the coin, while the second side is adorned with the Austrian coat of arms, next to which the face value is shown.
 The smooth edge features an inscription.
-To harden the gold, copper was used as an alloying metal.
+Copper was used as an alloying metal to harden the gold.

-The 100 crown coin reached a record mintage of more than 2 million in 1974, but in the last years of mintage, 1985 and 1988, the mintage was only 50 pieces per year.
+The 100 crown coin reached a record circulation of more than 2 million in 1974, but in the last minting years 1985 and 1988 the circulation was only 50 pieces per year.

-The prices in euros for crowns are highly variable.
-Re-stampings of 10 kroner coins are available from around 100 euros, while original mintings of 100 kroner coins are worth 3,000 euros or more as genuine collector's items.
+The prices in euros for crowns vary greatly.
+Reproductions of 10 crown coins are available from around 100 euros, while original mintings of 100 crown coins are worth 3,000 euros or more as genuine collector's items.